 Start-ups in China

 Tujia’s workforce of more than 3,000 takes care of housekeeping at the properties managed by the company.
-The company holds classes to train property owners to self manage, and conducts inspections to make sure that online pictures are an accurate representation of reality.
+The company holds classes to train property owners to self-manage and conducts inspections to make sure that online pictures are an accurate representation of reality.

-Property owners on Tujia can become ‘managers’ and part of the companies team tasked to audit and verify the quality of listed properties.
+Property owners on Tujia can become ‘managers’ and part of the company’s team tasked to audit and verify the quality of listed properties.
 This makes their more regulated approach feasible, they in-list and incentivize property owners themselves.

 All properties listed on its website, about 420,000 units, are classified according to a star system, with every star assigned and verified.
 The result is a gratifying response; customer ratings of their experiences with Tujia average 4.6 out of a total score of five.
-Properties that lag behind risk being evicted from the website, their USP is guaranteeing quality, an area Airbnb have significantly fallen behind on.
+Properties that lag behind risk being evicted from the website, their USP is guaranteeing quality, an area Airbnb has significantly fallen behind on.

 About our Agency

 We are a purely digital marketing agency with our finger on the pulse of the Chinese market.
-We are international team with a wealth of experience to develop your interests in China.
+We are an international team with a wealth of experience to develop your interests in China.
 For more information don’t hesitate to get in touch.